Getting started with Healthy Air is to focus on your Healthy Home.

-The fastest and easiest way to get started with your Healthy Home is to focus on breathing Healthy Air.
-Homes today are being built with materials that increase indoor air pollution, and because they’re being built tighter than ever before, that air pollution has nowhere to escape.
+Today's homes are being built with materials that can increase indoor air pollution, and because they’re being built tighter than ever before, that air pollution has nowhere to escape.
 It’s no wonder the air in your home can be up to 5x more polluted than the air outside.
-Get started with Healthy Air by working with custom homebuilders that focus specifically on Healthy Homes.

 Unfortunately, VOCs can be found in the numerous products contractors use to actually build your home.
 Paints, stains, caulk and adhesives, wood preservatives, carpeting, insulation, flooring, and cleaning supplies all contain VOCs that can off-gas harmful fumes, according to the EPA.

 If you’re building a new home, aim to work with builders who specialize in building or renovating Healthy Homes.

 Healthy Home builders focus on building safe homes by mitigating indoor air pollution.
 They take preventative measures by asking manufacturers what is in their products and specifically look for “Low VOC” building supplies.
 They also make sure to properly install high-efficiency ventilation, allowing your home to inhale fresh air and exhale polluted air more effectively.

 Waterproofing and condensation reduction will also be a focus for Healthy Homebuilders as excess moisture can lead to mold growth and other potential indoor air pollutants.

 Among other things, BuilderOnline.com notes that Healthy Homebuilders may also conduct third-party, lab-certified indoor air quality tests, install carbon monoxide detectors and power-vented systems to vent air from gas-burning appliances outdoors and test for radon.

 If you’re looking for a custom home builder, try any of our Healthy Home partners and breathe easy.